Amir1453/zsh-auto-dunstify/README.rst

 **Notification Threshold**

-By default, ``auto-notify`` will send notifications for tasks that take longer than 10 seconds.
+By default, ``auto-dunstify`` will send notifications for tasks that take longer than 10 seconds.
 You can configure this value by setting the environment variable ``AUTO_NOTIFY_THRESHOLD``:

 ::